Please tell me the weather next month!

 Much of the northeast is experiencing drought this summer.
 It is patchy because a lot of summer rain comes from scattered thunderstorms.
-Despite periods of drought and heavy rain, our garden here in Vermont is growing […]
+Despite periods of drought and heavy rain, our garden here in Vermont is […]

 Assemblywoman Barbara Lifton spoke about a moratorium on fossil fuel infrastructure in Binghamton in July, 2016.